Want to know what your agent is doing?

 eBPF Monitoring

 SyscallsTraces syscall exits in real time.
-Every read, write, and connection the agent makes is captured at the kernel boundary with full context: process, path, and result.
+Every read, write, command, and connection the agent makes is captured at the kernel boundary with full context: process, path, and result.

 Process tracing